The work of ATC is supported by a Board of Trustees, all hailing from a range of backgrounds.

 Patricia Burns is a barrister at One Essex Court, specialising in commercial law.
 She has substantial experience of complex, high-value international litigation and alternative dispute resolution, particularly in the field of banking and finance.
 Patricia is involved in a number of initiatives to promote the recruitment and retention of women at the bar, and is the founding member of One Essex Court’s Wellbeing Committee, which has a particular focus on mental health issues.
 Patricia read Law at the University of Cambridge, graduating in 2010.
 In her spare time, Patricia is an avid consumer of theatre, novels and Netflix.

-Maria M Delgado (Chair) is an academic, critic and curator.
+Maria M Delgado is an academic, critic and curator.
 Professor and Director of Research at Royal Central School of Speech and Drama, University of London, she is also an Honorary Fellow of the Institute of Modern Languages Research at the School of Advanced Study, University of London.
-She has published widely in the area of European theatre, including Federico García Lorca (Routledge 2008), ‘Other’ Spanish Theatres (MUP 2003), Contemporary European Theatre Directors (Routledge, 2010), A History of the Theatre in Spain (Cambridge University Press, 2012), and six further co-edited volumes.
+She has published widely in the area of European theatre and Spanish-language theatre and film, including Federico García Lorca (Routledge 2008), ‘Other’ Spanish Theatres (MUP 2003, revised Spanish language edition 2017), Contemporary European Theatre Directors (Routledge, 2010), A History of the Theatre in Spain (Cambridge University Press, 2012), A Companion to Latin-American Cinema (Wiley Blackwell, 2017) and seven further co-edited volumes.

-Her film work includes 19 years as a programme adviser on Spanish and Spanish-American cinema to the London Film Festival, and curatorial/programming work for the Ciné Lumière, ICA and BFI Southbank.
-Maria writes on film and theatre for a range of publications including Sight & Sound, Plays International, and European Stages, and is a regular contributor to a range of BBC radio programmes.
+Her film work includes 22 years as a programme adviser on Spanish and Spanish-American cinema to the London Film Festival, and curatorial/programming work for the Ciné Lumière, ICA and BFI Southbank.
+Maria writes on film and theatre for a range of publications including Sight & Sound, The Theatre Times, and European Stages, and is a guest contributor to a range of BBC radio programmes.
+She is on the board of Governors of The Guildhall School of Music and Drama and The Royal Central School of Speech and Drama.

 Nelson Fernandez is an arts producer and cultural facilitator with long experience of working throughout the world.
 During a career as an artist, producer, and facilitator, he has worked with organisations of every conceivable size and profile in the fields of dance, drama, opera, and visual arts.